 After 17 years of service as an appellate jurist, I am able to see and understand a case from the perspective of an appellate court judge.
 I simply know what works and what doesn't.
 These insights are helpful when devising a winning strategy for my clients.

 - Hon.
 Leah Ward Sears, Appellate Team Leader

 Have a Fresh Perspective

-The attorneys on our Appellate Team know how to provide a fresh perspective in a case on appeal, carefully choosing which issues to present and how to present them.
-We also assess the strengths and weaknesses in the case that might not be obvious to the lawyer who worked on the case at trial, selecting the best arguments to persuade the appellate court.
+The attorneys on our Appellate Team know how to provide a fresh perspective in a case on appeal, carefully choosing which issues to present and how to best frame them.
+We also assess the strengths and weaknesses in a case that might not be obvious to the lawyer who worked on the case at trial, selecting the best arguments to attract and persuade the appellate court.

 | You Can Expect from Our Team: |